dzuuun/SATP/docs/USER_MANUAL.md

 ### Student and admin passwords during import

-New account passwords are securely hashed before storage.
-Existing accounts are updated only when imported values actually differ.
+New local passwords are securely hashed before storage.
+A new account may omit its password only when an institutional Google email is supplied.
+Regular user and student imports preserve every existing password, regardless of whether the workbook password cell is blank or populated.
+Only the dedicated **Update Password** import changes existing passwords.

 ### Student Course maintenance